New "Healthcare Travelers Take Omaha" Conference

 Additional sessions will include both recruiter and CEO panel discussions as well as learning sessions with “movers and shakers” (i.e., industry professionals) on topics such as taxes, housing, technology, profit margins, contracts, fitness on the road.

 Five continuing education hours for nurses on Tuberculosis will also be offered to conference participants free of charge by industry leader Wild Iris Medical Education.
-Since 1998, Wild Iris Medical Education has provided evidence-based, high-quality, online CEU for nurses, case managers, and other healthcare professionals.
+Since 1998, Wild Iris Medical Education has provided evidence-based, high-quality, online CEU for nurses and other healthcare professionals.
 Their catalog of more than 80 courses covers a wide range of topics and includes state-mandated nursing CE courses.
 A certified woman-owned company, "Wild Iris Medical Education is proud to be among the exhibitors of Healthcare Travelers Take Omaha" says CEO and RN Ann Johnson.